Aralia Plants (Polyscias) Indoor Care, Propagation and Common Problems with Remedies

 Repotting

-Use a pot one size larger than the current one and ensure that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot disease and eventual death of the plant.
-Check out these Self Watering Pots available on Amazon.
+Repot Aralia Plants every 2-3 years only when they have outgrown the current pot.
+They grow best when they are pot-bound.
+Use a pot one size larger than the current one.
+Make sure that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot.
+Take a look at these self watering pots on Amazon.

 Pruning

-Remove yellow and dead leaves to keep the Polyscias neat and discourage pest and disease infestations.
+Pruning Polyscias Plants require pinching-back of the growing tips to encourage a bushy and compact growth.
+Remove yellow and dead leaves to keep the plant neat and discourage pest and disease infestations.
 Cutback the overgrown plant with a clean pair of pruning scissors to rejuvenate growth.

 Propagation

-How to propagate Aralia from stem cuttings
+Polyscias propagation from stem cuttings

 Strip off most of the leaves from the bottom of the stem cutting.
 Retain at least 2-4 leaves on the cutting.